We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Regulation is also an important factor when comparing brokers with access to the Australian Securities Exchange.
 These will help protect you from scams while ensuring negative balance protection and segregated client funds.

-The Australian Securities and Exchange Commission (ASIC) regulates registered providers of financial services and aims to promote informed participation from investors, creating an environment of transparency and integrity.
+The Australian Securities and Investments Commission (ASIC) regulates registered providers of financial services and aims to promote informed participation from traders, creating an environment of transparency and integrity.
 Look out for the ASIC logo when choosing between ASX brokers.
-Alternatively, look from oversight from other trusted agencies, such as the UK’s Financial Conduct Authority (FCA).
+Alternatively, look for oversight from other trusted agencies, such as the UK’s Financial Conduct Authority (FCA).

 Educational Resources